davidbouman/PHPhisher/README.md

 The PHP pages is based on this project <a href="https://github.com/sophron/wifiphisher">WifiPhisher</a>.

+Zarkopafilis made the logo and helped with testing.

 ## Project Status
 PHPhisher current version is **1.0.2**. !!Still under development!!